pavanrapolu16/CTF-writeups/README.md

-# 🛡️ CTF Writeups by Sthara
+# 🛡️ CTF Writeups by Pavan Rapolu

 Welcome to my Capture The Flag (CTF) writeups repository!
 Here, I document the CTF challenges I’ve solved — focusing on the **approach**, **techniques**, and **exploitation** process used.